 The main falls are just off the road near 25 Cherry Hill Rd.
 There is easy parking that does fill up quickly on weekends.
 From the parking lot, it is a very short walk downhill to a full view of the powerful falls.

-Water Quality reports can be found here: State Swimming Area Water Quality Report
+Beach State and Water Quality reports can be found here: State Swimming Area Water Quality Report

 Wadsworth Falls was one of the picks for the 2019 Sky’s the Limit Hiking Challenge.